-The certified nurse midwives at Glacier Maternity and Women’s Center provide safe, supportive, woman-to-woman care.
-They offer obstetrics and a full spectrum of women’s gynecological health needs at four locations – Whitefish, Kalispell, Columbia Falls and Eureka.
+The certified nurse midwives at Glacier Maternity & Women’s Center provide safe, supportive, woman-to-woman care.
+They offer obstetrics and a full spectrum of women’s gynecological health needs at three locations – Whitefish, Kalispell and Eureka.
 The clinic joined North Valley Hospital in November 2010 and works collaboratively with all of their patients to deliver a memorable experience.

 Glacier Maternity provides a sliding fee scale to help those in need, thereby making health care services more accessible and affordable.